 - MVRPC coordinates any regionally recommended elements for the Dayton/Springfield area portion of the State Implementation Plan (SIP) for air quality attainment.

 - MVRPC has issued recommendations for elements of the 8-hour ozone SIP and the fine particulate (PM2.5) SIP.

 The quality of the air we breathe has direct effects on our health.
 MVRPC has developed a comprehensive suite of public information services to assist citizens seeking to monitor real time air quality

 - MVRPC coordinates the Miami Valley Air Quality Program, a cooperative effort among several agencies.

-- A comprehensive air quality web site was developed in 2003 and advertised region-wide.
+- A comprehensive air quality web site provides insights on Air Pollution Advisories (APAs) and what triggers them.
 Go to www.miamivalleyair.org for the latest air quality readings.

 - Air Pollution Advisories are issued when levels of ozone or fine particulates are forecasted to be high enough to affect sensitive persons.

 - Interested citizens can sign up for e-mailed air quality forecasts (the same ones used by the Weather Channel) through USEPA’s EnviroFlash service.

 - Visit the Air Now website for current readings in your area.